isabellehenderson/Absurdle/README.md

 # Absurdle

-Here's a README and a brief description for the Absurdle project:

-## Absurdle

 Absurdle is a variant of the popular word-guessing game Wordle, implemented in Java.
 Unlike traditional Wordle, Absurdle dynamically adjusts its target word based on the player's guesses, making it more challenging and unpredictable.

 ### Description